harrison-symes/phase0Walkthroughs/README.md

-# Phase 0 Walkthroughts directory
+# Phase 0 Walk throughs directory

 ## Welcome to the walk through repository, I will be adding any walkthroughs that I create to assist with phase-0 understanding to this repo, follow the links below to find the walk through you are after